Gynacantha rosenbergi: Wings

 Along the leading edge of the wing the nodus is about halfway and, towards the wing tip, the pterostigma is a creamy coloured patch about 5 mm long.

 The wings are translucent.
 The base of the hindwing is a diffusely golden colour which may extend to the nodus.
 Males have an angulated base to their hindwings, whereas females have a rounded base.
 The anal triangle, on the inboard edge of a male hindwing, is broad with three cells.

 The forewing triangle is stretched along the wing.
 The median space is clear without cross veins.

 Similarities to other species

 Gynacantha rosenbergi is larger than Gynacantha dobsoni, which in many ways appears quite similar.

 Distribution

 Gynacantha rosenbergi is not commonly recorded.
 It has been found from the Moluccas to Vanuatu and New Caledonia.
 In Australia it has been recorded from coastal north-east Queensland, north from about Townsville.
 It has been found on Moa Island in Torres Strait and on Groote Eylandt in the Gulf of Carpentaria.

 Behaviour

 Gynacantha rosenbergi inhabits still waters such as swamps and ponds.
 It rests in deep shade during the day and flies at dawn and dusk.

+Etymology

+The genus name Gynacantha is derived from Greek γυνή (gynē, “woman”) and ἄκανθα (akantha, “thorn”).
+The name refers to the spines at the end of the female abdomen.

+In 1867, Friedrich Moritz Brauer named this species rosenbergi, an eponym honouring Carl Benjamin Hermann von Rosenberg (1817–1888), who collected the original specimen while working in the Netherlands East Indies between 1840 and 1871.

+Note on authority

+The species Gynacantha rosenbergi was described by the Austrian entomologist Friedrich Brauer in 1867, in a paper titled "Bericht über die von Hrn.
+Dir.
+Kaup eingesendeten Odonaten" (Report on the Odonata sent in by Director Kaup).

+In this work, Brauer examined dragonfly and damselfly specimens sent to him by Johann Jakob Kaup, then director of the Grand Ducal Museum in Darmstadt.

+Authorship of the species has been attributed to both Brauer and Kaup in different sources.
+The World Odonata List currently treats Brauer as the naming authority.